eldargab/agent-next/README.md

   [simple streams](https://github.com/eldargab/stream-simple)
   as an request body.
   * Response body is a simple stream (if not overrided by middleware)
-  * `req.url` must be an instance of Agent.Url object, not a string or an arbitrary map.
+  * `req.url` must be an instance of `Agent.Url` object, not a string or an arbitrary map.
-  * You must always either consume, abort or dump response body.
-Usually this is done by middlewares.
+  * You must always either consume, abort or dump response body, usually via middlewares.
-  * Middlewares should pass the response object (if available) even on errors, i.e. always do `cb(err, res)`, not just `cb(err)`.
+  * Middlewares should always pass the response object, even on errors, i.e. always do `cb(err, res)`, not just `cb(err)`.

 ## Installation